langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Few Shot Examples

-Few-shot learning is a powerful technique where LLMs can be ["programmed"](https://x.com/karpathy/status/1627366413840322562) inside the prompt with input-output examples to perform diverse tasks.
+LLMs can learn from examples.
+Few-shot learning lets you ["program"](https://x.com/karpathy/status/1627366413840322562) your LLM by updating the prompt with input-output examples to perform diverse tasks.
 While various [best-practices](https://python.langchain.com/docs/concepts/#1-generating-examples) can be used to generate few-shot examples, often the challenge lies in selecting the most relevant examples based on user input.

 LangChain [`ExampleSelectors`](https://python.langchain.com/docs/how_to/#example-selectors) can be used to customize few-shot example selection from a collection of examples using criteria such as length, semantic similarity, semantic ngram overlap, or maximal marginal relevance.